 - Personality Evaluation: Personality tests are useful to determine whether a candidate has the traits needed to fit in the company culture.
 Most often, a five-factor model framework is used, which determines Agreeableness, Conscientiousness, Extroversion, Openness (to Experience), and Stress Tolerance.
 There are no right or wrong answers in this type of evaluation.

 Utilizing Assessment Testing Comes with Pros and Cons

-Pre-employment testing can be a valuable source of information, but there is also a risk that hiring institutions place too much emphasis on the results.
+Pre-employment testing can be a valuable source of information, but there also is a risk that hiring institutions place too much emphasis on the results.
 “These tests have become more sophisticated and productized than ever, which is why it is important to remember that no test is going to replace human interaction when it comes to understanding the nuances of candidates and matching them with roles in which they will be successful,” Stout cautioned.
 “Tests can provide incremental value in the hiring and recruiting process, but if the tool is misused it can lead to negative outcomes.”